Malmö Arena: History

-In spite of being the third most populous city in Sweden, Malmö often missed the possibility to host larger concert and music events because it lacked a suitable indoor arena.
+In spite of being the third most populous city in Sweden, Malmö had often fallen short of the possibility of hosting larger concert and music events as the city lacked a suitable indoor arena.
 When the City Tunnel project was initiated by Malmö Stad in the late 1990s, the city began to plan a new district in Hyllievång.
 This led to the decision to build Hyllie station in 2001, as a part of the tunnel project, to boost the development of the new district.
-The ice hockey club Malmö Redhawks, which was the proposed main tenant of the new arena, was initially uncertain of the new project and wanted to renovate its present home, the Malmö Isstadion, instead of moving to an entirely new arena.
-However, the Redhawks were convinced when Percy Nilsson of Parkfast AB contributed seven million kronor to help the club's financial situation.
+The ice hockey team Malmö Redhawks, as the proposed main tenant of the new arena, was initially uncertain of the new project, wanting to renovate its present home venue, the Malmö Isstadion, instead of moving to an entirely new arena.
+However, the Redhawks were convinced when Percy Nilsson of Parkfast AB contributed seven million kronor to help with their financial situation.

 The decision to build an arena in the area was first presented by Nilsson in May 1997, and developed further over the following decade.
 The permit to start building Malmö Arena was granted in September 2006, and the first sod was turned on 10 January 2007 by Nilsson, hockey players Pekka Lindmark, Juha Riihijärvi, and Carl Söderberg, and two politicians from Malmö Stad.
 The main contractors for the building of the arena were Parkfast AB, with the collaboration of the structural engineer Byggteknik i Skåne.
 The arena was designed by Mats Matson of MM Matsson Konsult AB, Hannu Helkiö of Pöyry Architects, and Gert Wingårdh of Wingårdh arkitektkontor.
 The final construction cost for the arena was 750 million kronor – 100 million kronor over budget because of additions to the initial plan.
 The arena was entirely financed by Percy Nilsson of Parkfast AB.
 Malmö Arena was inaugurated on 6 November 2008 with a large concert featuring a variety of artists, among them Robyn, Helen Sjöholm, Sanne Salomonsen, and Jill Johnson.

 The name of the arena was discussed during 2007, with Malmö Arena or Hyllie Arena discussed as potential options.
 The naming rights were eventually sold to Malmö Stad for 10 years in a deal worth 50 million kronor.
-Nilsson wished for the arena to have "Malmö" in its name because the city's new association football stadium, Swedbank Stadion, did not.
+Nilsson wished for the arena to have "Malmö" in its name as the new association football stadium in the city, Swedbank Stadion, did not.